arm-developer-tools/windowsperf/CONTRIBUTING.md

 # If you have commit access

 - Do NOT use `git push --force` on `main` branch.
-- Use Merge Requests to suggest changes to other maintainers.
+- Use pull requests to suggest changes to other maintainers.

 # Creating Reliable Kernel-Mode Drivers